 Pregnancy workouts are important for a healthy pregnancy, but how does a mother-to-be know when she’s overdoing it?
 Like in the case of exercise and fertility, there are many outdated ideas that muddy the waters about exercise during pregnancy.
 Unfortunately, many of these outdated ideas cause needless anxiety and confine pregnant women to essentially sit still until childbirth.
-Coupled with other myths, like the one that mothers should “eat for two,” inactivity can put mothers at increased risk for gestational diabetes, high blood pressure, and obesity.
+Coupled with other myths, like the one that mothers should “eat for two,” inactivity can put mothers on track for excessive pregnancy weight gain and increase risk for gestational diabetes, high blood pressure, and obesity.

 So, how much should pregnant women exercise?
-The answer is that it depends.
-This post will give you the tools you need, based on real scientific evidence, to answer that question for yourself.
+The answer is that it depends on a few factors.
+Using real scientific evidence, this post will cover the following questions about pregnancy workouts so you can answer that question for yourself:

 Can I exercise during pregnancy?